Lagrangian Perturbation Theory for Biased Tracers: Significance of the Number Conservation: Biased Tracers

 \subsection{Lagrangian Perturbation Theory for Biased Tracers}

-Given the concise and powerful expression for the exact nonlinear matter power spectrum in the Lagrangian perturbation theory, the formalism has been applied to biased tracers \citep{Matsubara_2008_v78, Padmanabhan_2009, Matsubara_2011, Carlson2013, White_2014}.
-Under the assumption that the number conservation for biased tracers is valid, Equations~(\ref{eqn:matterContinuity}) and~(\ref{eqn:haloContinuity}) can be used in the Lagrangian perturbation theory to model the fluctuation~$\delta_h$ for biased tracers (or halos) at late time
+Given the concise and powerful expression for the exact nonlinear matter power spectrum in the Lagrangian perturbation theory, the formalism has been applied to biased tracers \citep{Matsubara_2008_v78, Padmanabhan_2009, Matsubara_2011, Carlson2013, WHITE14}.
+With the number conservation for biased tracers, Equations~(\ref{eqn:matterContinuity}) and~(\ref{eqn:haloContinuity}) can be used in the Lagrangian perturbation theory to model the fluctuation~$\delta_h$ for biased tracers (or halos) at late time

 where we used Equation~(\ref{eqn:jacobian}) for the Jacobian.

 Expanding the relation in Equation~(\ref{eqn:perturbationRelation}) to the linear order in perturbations, we obtain the well-known relation of the Eulerian bias to the Lagrangian bias factor